 If you’re thinking about putting away some cash in a CD, here are a few advantages and disadvantages you should consider:

 Pros of CD Investing

 Sometimes, peace of mind is worth more than high returns.
-If you’re not too worried about growing your cash and simply looking for somewhere safe to park it for a period of time in which you don’t expect to need it, a CD is a great option.
+If you’re not too worried about growing your cash and simply looking for somewhere safe to park it for a period of time, a CD is a great option.

 Up to $250,000 of deposited cash in a CD is FDIC-insured (or NCAU-insured if you open a CD with a credit union), so even if the bank fails, your money is safe.

 Plus, you don’t have to worry about any losses to your principal due to market fluctuations like you might in a riskier investment account.
 Just make sure you’re familiar with any penalties you may incur for early withdrawal—though even these typically apply to earnings, not principal.

 Another advantage of CDs is the wide range of options, which can help eliminate some of the drawbacks of traditional CDs.
 Whether you’re looking for a no-penalty CD, a CD that allows contributions beyond the initial deposit, or even the option to take on a bit of market risk in exchange for higher interest, there’s no shortage of CD types to suit your specific goals.

 To offset the downside of locking your cash in for a fixed term, a no-penalty CD may be an especially good option for savers today, since they offer added flexibility.

 “They’re a nice middle ground option for people,” says Adam Stockton, director of consumer pricing at Novantas, an advisory firm for financial institutions.
 “Everyone has to make the trade-off of how much they value the rate versus the access to their funds, but it can be a best of both worlds option in some cases.”